istio/istio.io/content/en/docs/setup/upgrade/notice/index.md

 connects over localhost.
 Opt out to avoid exposing such applications.
 {{< /warning >}}

 Protocol sniffing is now enabled by default.
-Disable port sniffing with the `--set pilot.enableProtocolSniffing=false` option when you upgrade to get the previous behavior.
+Disable protocol sniffing with the `--set pilot.enableProtocolSniffing=false` option when you upgrade to get the previous behavior.
 To learn more see our [protocol selection page](/docs/ops/traffic-management/protocol-selection/).